doljae/convert_image_maker/README.md

 The project started with creating the images needed for the `spot the difference` game.
 The `spot the difference` game is a game that finds different parts by comparing two similar images at a given time.
 In general, the game is played using a fixed image set in the local environment.
 With this problem in mind, I started a project that analyzes the input image and creates a similar transform image.

 This project provides the ability to detect small objects inside the input image and convert the detected objects by applying various image processing techniques.

+This project was developed in two parts, "Image Conversion Function" and "Android Application".<br>
+For information on Android apps using this repo, please refer to the following [link](https://github.com/doljae/spot_the_difference).

 ### Built With